kptdev/kpt/site/guides/variant-constructor-pattern.md

 ![variant constructor pkg repo diagram](/static/images/variant-constructor-pkg-repo-diagram.png)

-Resources in an `abstract` package have placeholder values that needs to be substituated with actual values to make them ready for deployment.
+Resources in an `abstract` package have placeholder values that need to be substituted with actual values to make them ready for deployment.
-For example, name of the namespace resource below has `example` as a placeholder value.
+For example, the name of the namespace resource below has `example` as a placeholder value.
 This is a part of the `abstract package`.

 ```yaml